This Christian symbol looks like our capital letters "O W N."

 Athanasius represented the opposite position, claiming that Jesus Christ is eternal.
 His side is sometimes condensed to the phrase "there was not when He was not."

 Ultimately, the Church sided with Athanasius, declaring that Jesus Christ always is, always was, and always will be.

 After considering this story, read the following passages:

 John 1 (remember that "the Word" refers to Jesus).

 Given the passages from John and Revelation, why would artists want to connect Jesus to Exodus 3.14?

 How does this influence your understanding of Jesus?

-Due to its emphasis on Jesus, and the existence of Jesus throughout time, this symbol could work well close to Christmas, particularly when paired with John 1.
+Due to its emphasis on Jesus and the his existence throughout time, this symbol could work well close to Christmas, particularly when paired with John 1.
 It could also work at any point in ordinary time.